lukearmstrong/lukearmstrong.co.uk/_posts/2020-06-23-rename-master-branch-in-git.md

 git push origin --delete master
 ```

-You will usually find that you get a permissions error, and you have to do this using the (GitHub / BitBucket) web interface to delete the branch instead.
+You will usually find that you get a permissions error, and you have to do this using the GitHub web interface to delete the branch instead.

 That's it.